 What Can I Expect?

-Next, one of our dentists will inject several units of Botox into the targeted muscle or gland.
+Next, one of our dentists will inject several units into the targeted muscle or gland.
 Botox stays where it’s injected, which means you won’t have to worry about it affecting other areas of your body.
 Since the procedure is minimally invasive, you should be able to return to work or school after your appointment.